Psalms For Life

 Praise YHWH!

 The psalmist says he loves God because God saved his life.
-He gives very few details, saying only that he was heedless or unthinking, and that everyone he trusted failed him.
-Unable to escape death’s clutches, he begged for mercy, and God heard and saved him.
+Though he gives few details, he says he was heedless or unthinking, and that everyone he’d trusted failed him.
+Unable to escape death’s clutches, he begged for mercy, and God heard him and saved him and gave him a new lease on life.
 Such undeserved love gives him confidence that God is for him.

 The psalmist calls himself the son of God’s servant-girl, the scullery maid, the person on the bottom rung in God’s household.
-Being born to God’s servant makes the psalmist doubly bound to God, with no possibility of emancipation.
-Yet God has freed him from death, filling his heart with praise.
+Being born to God’s servant girl makes the psalmist doubly bound to God, with no possibility of emancipation.
+Yet God has graciously freed him from death, filling his heart with praise.
 With his life restored to him, the psalmist rededicates himself to God.
-He says he’ll do three things to show his devotion to God, all of them prayer-bathed in company with God’s people in God’s house.
+He’s going to do three things to show his devotion to God, all of them prayer-bathed in company with God’s people in God’s house.
 He’ll offer salvation’s cup, pay his vows to God, and offer a thanksgiving sacrifice.

-The cup referred to wine poured out before God in token of the life the psalmist owes him.
-Later Jews identified it with a cup drunk in Passover, celebrating Israel’s rescue from Egypt.
-As Jesus shared that cup with his disciples at the Last Supper, those ideas coalesced and took on new meaning—as the wine was both the new covenant in his outpoured blood and the celebration of his death’s victory over darkness and death.
+The cup refers to wine poured out before God in token of the life the psalmist owes him.
+Later Jews identified it with a cup drunk at Passover, celebrating Israel’s rescue from Egypt.
+Jesus would have shared that cup with his disciples at the Last Supper.
+His doing so made those ideas coalesce and take on new meaning—as the wine was both the new covenant in his outpoured blood and the celebration of his defeat of darkness and death.

 In your free moments today, meditate on these words: